two-torial/two-torial/docs/extras/patchweb.md

 	If you've used the correct file and the site is compatible, it will tell you.

 	`X of X patches matched (100%)` means the patcher is compatible with your game.
-	**If this shows any less than 100%, DO NOT use it, find another patcher.**
+	**If this shows any less than 100%, DO NOT use it.
+Your `.dll` file might not be clean.
+Only proceed with a clean one.**

 	**Please keep in mind that some patchers may not support the most recent versions of your game right away.**